Émile Genest: Career

 Genest turned to acting and in his early years played a son on the immensely popular French-language radio show, La famille Plouffe and on its follow-up television series.
 In 1961 he had a significant role in the first of several films for Walt Disney Pictures.
 The first was Nikki, Wild Dog of the North followed by 1962's Big Red and the following year he was cast in the lead of The Incredible Journey.
 Moving to Hollywood, Émile Genest went on to play character roles in a variety of films including The Cincinnati Kid (1965), The King's Pirate (1967), In Enemy Country (1968), The Hell with Heroes (1968), and Don't Just Stand There!
 (1968).
-His son, Claude, was born in 1963 in Hollywood and too worked as an actor before becoming an ecological activist.
+His son, Claude, was born in 1963 in Hollywood and also worked as an actor before becoming an ecological activist.

 In the early 1960s, Genest turned to performing on television, appearing in a large number of guest roles in a variety of series such as Mission: Impossible, Route 66, Gunsmoke, Combat!, The Rat Patrol, Perry Mason, The Virginian, Ironside and others.
 Near the end of the 1970s, Genest returned to work in film in Canada.
 In 1981, he was cast as the head of the family in a four-hour film update of "The Plouffe Family" for which he was nominated for a Genie Award for Best Performance by an Actor in a Supporting Role.

 In 2000, at the age of seventy-nine, Émile Genest appeared in his last film, "A Day in a Life" (2000).
 He died of a heart attack while vacationing in Hallandale Beach, Florida in 2003.

 His elder son is Green Party of Canada unelected politician Claude Genest.
-His second son, Eric Genest, is the Vice President of Group Alta Real Estate, Inc. He is married to Cornelia Huerlimann; they have two children.
+His second son, Eric Genest, is the Vice President of Group Alta Real Estate, Inc..